Samsung blames batteries for Galaxy Note 7 fires

 "I deeply apologize," said Koh Dong-jin, president of Samsung's mobile communications business.

+Samsung said it was "taking responsibility for our failure to ultimately identify and verify the issues arising out of battery design and manufacturing process prior to the launch of the Note 7."

-The Note 7 fiasco wiped out billions of dollar of profit and tarnished Samsung's brand around the world.
+The fiasco over the phone wiped out billions of dollar of profit and tarnished Samsung's brand around the world.

+Problems with the Note 7 emerged immediately after its launch in August, with several reports of phones catching fire.
+Airlines and aviation authorities started warning passengers not to use or charge the devices on planes.